-In this article I will discuss Oxalate toxicity syndrome, a common but under-recognised and under-diagnosed condition – how it happens, the clinical features and the actions to take to keep the problem at bay.
+In this article, I will discuss Oxalate toxicity syndrome, a common but under-recognised and under-diagnosed condition – how it happens, the clinical features and the actions to take to keep the problem at bay.

-High oxalate can be caused by genetic variants, diet (real healthy & western processed diet), by a yeast fungus infection or metabolic by-product of vitamin C. Food high in oxalates include almonds, beetroot, chocolate, spinach, French fries, potatoes, soy products, black tea, instant coffee, leafy greens, rhubarb, lentils, strawberries and raspberries, Turmeric but not curcumin, whole wheat flour products, bran & other cereals.
-Oxalate poisoning was recognised as long ago as 1850, and seen as a seasonal problem, prevalent in spring and summer when fresh green food is abundant.
+High oxalate can be caused by genetic variants, diet (real healthy & western processed diet), a yeast fungus infection or metabolic by-product of vitamin C. Foods high in oxalates include almonds, beetroot, chocolate, spinach, French fries, potatoes, soy products, black tea, instant coffee, leafy greens, rhubarb, lentils, strawberries and raspberries, Turmeric but not curcumin, whole wheat flour products, bran & other cereals.
+Oxalate poisoning was recognised as long ago as 1850 and seen as a seasonal problem, prevalent in spring and summer when fresh green food is abundant.

-Oxalates help the storage of calcium in plants but may be poisonous to humans, resulting in acute or more often chronic toxicity.
+Oxalates help the storage of calcium in plants but may be poisonous to humans, resulting in acute or chronic toxicity.
 Oxalates circulate in the blood as oxalic acid, which can easily combine with calcium to form calcium oxalate crystals and kidney stones.

 Oxalates can also accumulate in the body tissues causing inflammation, autoimmune diseases, interference with mitochondrial function and energy production, and can result in neurological damage.

-Oxalates can damage the gut lining, and having a leaky gut allows absorption of more oxalates into the body to cause toxicity.
+Oxalates can damage the gut lining, and having a leaky gut allows the absorption of more oxalates into the body to cause toxicity.

 A green smoothie contains 20 times the oxalate you can safely take in a day!

-Pumpkin seeds, sunflower seeds and flax seeds are the safest to eat as they contain a lower quantity of oxalates.
+Pumpkin, sunflower, and flax seeds are the safest to eat as they contain a lower quantity of oxalates.
 Olives are high in oxalates, but olive oil is not.

 Calcium has a special love for oxalates, forming calcium oxalate kidney stones.
 This can result in groin pain and cloudy, smelly urine, often with blood.
 It can also cause urgent or frequent urination.
 Kidney stones cause severe intermittent renal colic.
 It is also associated with recurrent urinary infection, which often presents with fever and chills.

 Oxalates can also accumulate in the heart, causing attacks of arrhythmia.
 This is observed in those with high oxalates consumption – for example, those who eat almond bread and drink spinach smoothies on a regular basis.
 This can be attributed to localised acidosis and potassium depletion.
-These patients need rehydration and their minerals replenished, in particular potassium, calcium and magnesium.
+These patients need rehydration, and their minerals replenished, in particular potassium, calcium and magnesium.

-Oxalates poisoning can also cause diaphragmatic hiccough, a symptom prevalent in chronic renal failure and terminally ill patients.
+Oxalate poisoning can also cause diaphragmatic hiccough, a symptom prevalent in chronic renal failure and terminally ill patients.

 A green smoothie is 20 times what you can safely take in a day!
 Potatoes and sweet potatoes are also high in oxalates when consumed in large quantities.
 It would require a lot of vitamin B and minerals to process them.